-Win32 and COM for Windows Store apps
+Win32 and COM for Windows Runtime apps and Universal Windows Platform (UWP) apps

 The compiler and object browser in Microsoft Visual Studio use these statements to determine whether to show or hide a Win32 or COM API element.